tivac/modular-css/README.md

 By default the selector scoping is based off hashing the contents of the file but you can also provide your own custom function.

-Using these now-mangled selectors would be problematic, if Modular CSS didn't give you the tools required to use them easily.
+Using these now-mangled selectors would be problematic, if `modular-css` didn't give you the tools required to use them easily.
 When using the browserify transform any `require()` calls for CSS files will instead return an object where the keys match the classes/ids defined in the requested CSS file.

 ```js
 var css = require("./styles.css");